ndsambare/TicTacToeandGomoku/Lab4/ReadMe.txt

 Errors:
 Error 1 -
 One error that we kept running into was that every time I put my first piece down, the game would be declared a draw.
 The draw method checks first to see if (even if there is white space) there can be no piece that wins the game.
 Of course, the draw method also returns a draw if the board is full and the game is not won as well.

-Solution -
+Solution - Our concept for implementing draw was to fill two copies of the board with all white or all black pieces in the empty slots.
+If this copy of the board returned true for done() that means that player could still win.
+Our code was right initially, we just returned true when we should've returned true for that part.

 Error 2 -
 Another error is that when the TicTacToe game is played, the user is allowed to put a piece in indices with 0 or 4.
 Also, the spacing of the game board does not match up with the piece coordinates.

-Solution -
+Solution - We added a protected member variable called "isGomoku" that indicates whether or not the game being played is Gomoku or not.
+If it isn't, then we have constraints in the prompt() method that will adjust accordingly.

 Trial 1: Input: "Lab 4.exe TicTacToe"